MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/manage-skills.md

 ## Introduction

 When you receive a work item in your queue, you can view the skills required to do the work in the **Skills** field of your case or conversation record.
-For each work item, you can view skills that have attached by manual skill classification rules and those that were identified by the machine-learning models.
+For each work item, you can view skills that have attached by manual skill classification rules and those that were identified by the machine-learning skill finder models.

-In the following illustration, **Refund** is a skill attached by the manual skill classification rules, and skills with the percentage rating such as **99% Heating** and **99% Electrical** are skills that have been identified by the machine-learning model.
+In the following illustration, **Refund** is a skill attached by the manual skill classification rules, whereas skills with percentage rating such as **99% Heating** and **99% Electrical** are those that have been identified by the machine-learning model.

 > [!div class="mx-imgBorder"]
 > ![Add skills.](media/skill-control.png "Add skills.")